Donald Eugene Chambers: Biography

-With Chambers in prison, Ronald Jerome "Ronnie" Hodge, another former Marine, was elected the club's new national president.
+With Chambers in prison, Gale Jerome "Ronnie" Hodge, another former Marine, was elected the club's new national president.
 Hodge was known as "Mr. Prospect," because he had earned his full colors in only one month, but once elected, he went by the street name "Stepmother", in reference to Chambers' street name "Mother".

 Donald's 23-year-old son, Stephen Trammell Chambers, died at Ben Taub Hospital on November 3, 1979, after being shot in the head during a dispute in the parking lot of a Houston nightclub where his wife worked as a waitress.
 The man charged with the murder, Leon "Stash" Dudley, allegedly fled Texas shortly afterwards and was apprehended in Euclid, Ohio in June 2016.
 In 2017, the charges against Dudley were dropped after it was determined that the unidentified actual killer was using Dudley's name and stolen social security number at the time of the murder.

 Chambers was paroled in 1983 and later retired from his club.
 He settled in El Paso and resided there until his death from cancer on July 18, 1999, at the age of 68 years old.
 Chambers is buried at the Forest Park Lawndale Cemetery in Houston, beneath a gravestone inscribed with his name, Bandidos affiliation, and the quote, "We are the people our parents warned us about."